 Here is a guide on how to engage volunteers that may help!

 Provide volunteers with valuable skills

-One of the best ways to provide value to volunteers, in exchange for their commitment to your organization, is in the form of skill development.
-Learning new skills can be just as valuable to supporters as financial gains.
+Helping volunteers gain new skills is a great way to provide them with value in exchange for their time.
 Is your nonprofit teaching volunteer constituents skills that they can use outside of volunteerism?
 How is your organization promoting skill development within your network of volunteers?

-The secret to volunteer retention going into 2022 is a combination of strategies.
-Your nonprofit needs to provide volunteers with challenging and flexible opportunities, communicate effectively, entice volunteers to give more and provide incentives for providing time.
+The secret to volunteer retention going into 2023 is a combination of strategies.
+Your nonprofit needs to provide volunteers with challenging and flexible opportunities, communicate effectively, entice volunteers to give more and offer incentives for providing time.
 If your organization can create a volunteer program that is built on trust and engagement, there is no reason volunteers won’t want to come back.